ClintKan/C5-Deployment-Workload-2/README.md

   <img width="1091" alt="Pasted Graphic 8" src="https://github.com/user-attachments/assets/47b8d4b2-7e27-432e-9a72-558787956b04">
 </div>

+5. A user named Jenkins is automatically created during process step #7 of the Jenkinsfile (located in C5-Deployment-Workload-2/Jenkinsfile).
+This is key because not on is it the one that will have access to the files needed in the pipeline, but it is same user that is to be used to execute the commands.

-5. Because a user named Jenkins is automatically createdduring process step #, change the password of it by running the command below;
+7. The change the password of it by running the command below;

 ```sh
 sudo passwd jenkins